jadounrahul/kartsnms/doc/Alerting/Transports.md

 ## GitLab

-LibreNMS will create issues for warning and critical level alerts however only title and description are set.
+KartsNMS will create issues for warning and critical level alerts however only title and description are set.
 Uses Personal access tokens to authenticate with GitLab and will store the token in cleartext.